What you don’t know really can hurt you.

 One of the most important stages of content marketing is distributing your material so the greatest number of new people can see it.
 Typically, that means shopping your content around to different offsite publishers and syndicating your content through various social media channels.

 If you’re having trouble getting your work published offsite, do an audit of the types of sources you’re pursuing.
-Start off with local and industry-specific sources to build your reputation, and make sure your topics fit in with their respective niches.
+Start off with local and industry experts-specific sources to build your reputation, and make sure your topics fit in with their respective niches.
 Then, work your way up to more authoritative sources.
 If you’re having trouble syndicating your content consistently, try scheduling your posts in advance, and use the time you save to engage with your audience in one-on-one interactions.

 Communities can only develop through engagement.

-Content marketing is a demanding strategy.
+Content marketing is a demanding content strategy.
 Two posts a week doesn’t sound like a lot until you’re in the thick of things, scrambling to get your posts published while juggling all your other responsibilities.

-Hiring a staff writer is one option, and hiring a freelancer is another, but one of the most valuable solutions is hiring a content agency to handle the work for you.
+In content marketing hiring a staff writer is one option, and hiring a freelancer is another, but one of the most valuable solutions is hiring a content agency to handle the work for you.

 Because content agencies are writing experts, they’ll be able to do the work faster, quicker, and more reliably than someone off the street—even if they have an impressive resume.

 At its foundation, marketing is all about gathering, analyzing, and applying data in meaningful ways.
 When that data shows major hiccups or other anomalies, with no apparent explanation, it can be worrisome.
 Let’s say each of your posts gets 100 shares, then one day, your posts start getting around 20 shares.
-These anomalies could be the result of any number of factors, from your search engine rankings to topics to random seasonal changes that are simply unpredictable.
+These anomalies could be the result of any number of factors, from your content marketing & search engine rankings to topics to random seasonal changes that are simply unpredictable.
 Instead of trying to figure out what the problem is, adjust your line of thinking and start figuring out what the problem isn’t.
 Eliminate possibilities one by one until you’ve exhausted your resources or have found the problem.

 Stagnation is another problem that most content marketers face at one point or another.
 Obviously, you want your audience and your traffic to grow steadily, for months and years after your initial strategy development.
 Unfortunately, you’ll likely hit a traffic plateau at some point, generating interest but little further growth.
 When this happens, inject your campaign with new life by adding an additional content channel, seeking new types of publishers to host your content, or simply stepping up the quantity and quality of the articles you produce.

 When you hit one of these roadblocks as a content marketer, as you invariably will, don’t panic.
-It’s a normal part of the ebb and flow of the strategy.
+It’s a normal part of the ebb and flow of the content strategy.
 All you can do is analyze the situation, respond accordingly, and continue to make adjustments and update your content to perfect your approach.